-Florida can make history by enacting the Harry T. and Harriette V. Moore Voting Rights Act of Florida (SB 1522 / HB 1035, “FLVRA”) which would be only the second State Voting Rights Act in the South.
-The FLVRA would strengthen democracy for everyone in the Sunshine state and remove numerous obstacles to the ballot box that eligible voters of color currently face, and that have burdened voting rights throughout the state’s troubled history.
+Florida can make history by enacting the Harry T. and Harriette V. Moore Voting Rights Act of Florida (SB 1598 / HB 1419 , “FLVRA”), a State Voting Rights Act designed to strengthen democracy for everyone in the Sunshine state and remove numerous obstacles to the ballot box that eligible voters of color currently face, and that have burdened voting rights throughout the state’s troubled history.
+The FLVRA would be the first State Voting Rights Act in the Deep South federal.

-The FLVRA builds on the foundations of the federal Voting Rights Act of 1965, as well as successful state Voting Rights Acts enacted in New York, Connecticut, California, Oregon, Washington, and Virginia.
-If enacted, the FLVRA would become the most comprehensive state Voting Rights Acts in the nation.
+The FLVRA builds on the foundations of the federal Voting Rights Act of 1965, as well as successful State Voting Rights Acts enacted in New York, Connecticut, Minnesota, Colorado, California, Oregon, Washington, and Virginia.
+If enacted, the FLVRA would become one of the most comprehensive State Voting Rights Acts in the nation.
+This is especially critical as we’re seeing attacks, not progress at the federal level and courts have undercut the federal VRA’s core protections.

-Florida voters of color face severe racial discrimination in voting.
-Anti-voter laws and government decisions continue to result in racial disparities in voter registration and voter turnout.
-Anti-voter laws have also created barriers to every step of the voting process, including restrictions on drop boxes, restrictions on vote-by-mail, a ranked choice voting ban, restrictions on election funding, and harsh penalties on organizations conducting community voter registration.
-Returning citizens, who had their right to vote restored by Amendment 4 to the Florida Constitution, are now left to discern whether they have paid all outstanding financial obligations specified within a sentencing document before registering to vote.
+Black Floridians face severe racial discrimination in voting.
+Discriminatory laws and government decisions have led to persistent racial disparities in voter registration and voter turnout.
+Anti-voter laws have also created barriers to every step of the voting process, including restrictions on ballot drop boxes, restrictions on vote-by-mail, a ranked choice voting ban, restrictions on election funding, and harsh penalties on organizations conducting community voter registration.
+And returning citizens, who had their right to vote restored by Amendment 4 to the Florida Constitution, are now left on their own to discern whether they have paid all outstanding financial obligations specified within a sentencing document before registering to vote.

-Conditions that can foster voting discrimination — such as unfairly drawn districts that weaken Black and Brown voting power, inaccessible polling locations, insufficient language assistance for voters who don’t speak English, and outright voter intimidation — endure throughout Florida.
+Conditions that can foster voting discrimination — such as unfairly drawn districts that weaken the voting power of Black voters and other voters of color, inaccessible polling locations, insufficient language assistance for voters who don’t speak English comfortably, and outright voter intimidation — endure throughout Florida.
 And many of Florida’s counties and cities use at-large election structures or district maps that impair the ability of voters of color to elect candidates of their choice or influence the outcome of elections.

 Launching a preclearance program administered by a new independent Florida Voting Rights Act Commission.
 This program will require local governments with records of discrimination to prove that certain voting changes won’t harm voters of color before they can go into effect.